-Many thanks to Jacob Woodcraft, Chris Larkin of Western Power, and staff of Balfour Beatty and DJM Services (Haverfordwest), for all their help and good-humoured tolerance during the watching brief.
-Thanks also to Mike Ings, Felicity Sage and Hubert Wilson of Dyfed Archaeological Trust, and to Dee Williams.
+Many thanks to staff of Western Power, Balfour Beatty and DJM Services for all their help and good-humoured tolerance during the watching brief, particularly Chris Larkin (Western Power), and to Jacob Woodcraft.
+Thanks also to Mike Ings, Felicity Sage and Hubert Wilson of Dyfed Archaeological Trust.